devtofunmi/devtofunmi/README.md

-   :man_technologist: About Me :
-  I'm a Frontend Developer
+ -:man_technologist: About Me : I'm a Frontend Developer

 - :telescope: I’m currently working on Nnote.

 - :seedling: I'm Looking to elaborate with other developer